Connect with us

 • Empty RAM for a fresh start

 Keeping your Mac’s software up-to-date is paramount.
-Apple frequently releases important bug fixes and security patches, and delaying the installation of a new update could allow unavoidable issues to arise.
+Apple frequently releases important bug fixes and security patches, and delaying the installation of a new update could cause unavoidable issues.

-As well as restarting regularly, you should also consider enabling automatic updates if appropriate.
+As well as restarting regularly, you should consider enabling automatic updates if appropriate.

 Clogged RAM can decrease system performance.
-While modern versions of macOS are quite good at managing memory, occasionally cleaning the slate for a fresh start will keep things running smoothly.
+While modern macOS versions are quite good at managing memory, occasionally cleaning the slate for a fresh start will keep things running smoothly.

 Should you put your Mac to sleep or shut it down?